hazelcast/hazelcast-cpp-client/README.md

 ```

 #### 7.4.10.1.
 Using Atomic Long Non-Blocking Async Methods
-IAtomicLong provides asynchronous methods where you can execute a bunch of non-blocking methods and get the response later in your code or just let the atomic long operations complete at the background.
+Hazelcast IAtomicLong provides asynchronous methods where you can execute a bunch of non-blocking methods and get the response later in your code or just let the atomic long operations complete at the background.
 You can also use callbacks to be executed upon the completion of the atomic long operations.

 Below is a code sample which increments the atomic long counter asynchronously: